s2b/vite-asset-collector/README.md

 <details>
     <summary><i>Change location of default manifest.json</i></summary>

-You can also specify a default manifest file in the extension configuration.
+You can specify a default manifest file in the extension configuration.
 By default, this is set to `_assets/vite/manifest.json`, so it will run out-of-the-box if you generated your vite configuration with this extension.

-If you change the path here, you need to adjust your `vite.config.js` accordingly:
+If you change the path here, please be aware that you need to adjust your the `outDir` in your `vite.config.js` as well:

 ```php
 $GLOBALS['TYPO3_CONF_VARS']['EXTENSIONS']['vite_asset_collector']['defaultManifest'] = 'EXT:sitepackage/Resources/Public/Vite/manifest.json';